-1.0 Purpose of this policy 3
+1.0 Purpose .
+3

-2.0 Scope 3
+2.0 Scope .
+3

-3.0 Roles and Responsibilities 3
+Roles and Responsibilities

-4.0 Policy statement 4
+4.0 Policy statement .
+4

-5.0 Guidance notes 5
+5.0 Guidance notes .
+5

-6.0 Raising concerns 7
+6.0 Raising concerns .
+9

-7.0 Monitoring and Review 7
+7.0 Monitoring and Review .
+9

-1.0 Purpose of this policy
+1.0 Purpose

-This policy sets out our responsibilities, and the responsibilities of those working for us, in preventing bribery and corruption.
-It also provides information and guidance on how to recognise and deal with bribery and corruption issues.
+This policy sets out our responsibilities, and the responsibilities of those working for us, in preventing bribery, fraud, money laundering and corruption.
+It also provides information and guidance on how to recognise and deal with corruption issues.

-The Bribery Act 2010 imposes extensive obligations on organisations to ensure they have adequate procedures in the place to prevent bribery from occurring in their organisation.
+The Fraud Act 2006 and Bribery Act 2010 imposes extensive obligations on organisations to ensure they have adequate procedures in the place to prevent fraud and bribery from occurring in their organisation.